 15. DIY Wall-E Robot

-This one is more the Wall-E aficionados who know a little about robotics.
-The Wall-E robot really interacts: it features 4 servos for the tracks, hands and neck, it has facial and object recognition and tracking, it can answer to simple questions with the original Wall-E voice and some cool tricks like dance or fallow commands.
+This one is more of the Wall-E aficionados who know a little about robotics.
+The Wall-E robot really interacts: it features 4 servos for the tracks, hands, and neck, it has facial and object recognition and tracking, it can answer simple questions with the original Wall-E voice and some cool tricks like dance or follow commands.
 It’s great fun and could make for some really cool DIY weekends.
 All you need to make it are some robot parts, available over the web (EZ-builder software with U-Command robotics or Arduino kits).